GWeindel/PhD_thesis/Chap4_ForceEMG/README.md

 MixedModels/ folder contains the code used to preprocess the data, generate the .stan (LMEdata_model_init.py and GLMEdata_model_init.py) file and to fit the GLMMs on RT, PMT, MT and proportion correct (GLMEfit.py).

+Experiment/ Contains code to reproduce the experiment using psychopy, gabor.py runs the experiment and gabor_training.py runs the preceeding training session

 Notebooks numbered from 1 to 3 contains the code used to generate and plot the results.